 What is Student Loan Consolidation?

-You can make repaying your federal student loans easier by combining them into a single Direct Consolidation Loan.
-Remember, this option is only available for federal student loans.
-If you want to consolidate private student loans or a mix of federal and private loans, you'll need to look into student loan refinancing through a private lender instead.
+You can simplify paying off your federal student loans by combining them into one Direct Consolidation Loan.
+Keep in mind, this option is only for federal loans.
+If you have private loans or a mix of federal and private loans, you’ll need to look into refinancing with a private lender instead.

 What Types of Student Loans Can Be Consolidated?